 Sodium (Salt) Content

-There are meals which you can freeze which contain between 700-1800 mg of sodium.
+There are meals that you can freeze, which contain between 700-1800 mg of sodium.

-When you harvest them, you would hold them at the freezing point.
+When you harvest them, you will hold them at the freezing point.
 And that freezing point helps them in maintaining their nutrients.
 They will not lose their real nutrients.
-When you boil fruits and vegetables they also lose a lot of their nutritious value.
+When you boil fruits and vegetables, they also lose a lot of their nutritious value.
 Freezing them helps in locking their nutritional value.

 You can freeze a lot of healthy fruits and vegetables.
 Some of them are below

-You can find corn with fibre, antioxidants, and B – vitamins.
-You can also eat them with salads, sprouts can add them in vegetables.
-They are very useful for eyes also.
+You can find corn with fiber, antioxidants, and B – vitamins.
+You can also eat them with salads, sprouts can add them to vegetables.
+They are handy for the eyes too.
 They protect your eyes for macular degeneration.
 Macular degeneration is the foremost cause of blindness.

 3. Green Beans

-Green beans have a high silicon content, therefore they are very good for your eyes, and also for your bones.
+Green beans have a high silicon content.
+Therefore they are perfect for your eyes, and also for your bones.

 According to Journals of Food Science, by freezing of peas, there is an increase in antioxidant activity.

 A frozen Spinach contains more calcium than the fresh one.
-This is a study from Poland.
+They mention it in a study from Poland.

-Flavonoids that are in blueberries.
-Well, these help to prevent heart disease and cancer, but according to a second study that was in North Carolina if you use a microwave for heating them, their flavonoids levels rise.
+Blueberries contain flavonoids.
+Well, these help to prevent heart disease and cancer, but according to a second study that was in North Carolina, if you use a microwave for heating them, their flavonoids levels rise.
 It is better to consume them within four months.

 How To Cook Vegetable Effectively

-To freeze vegetables first you have to fully boil them, for fruits you do not need to boil them.
+To freeze vegetables first, you have to boil them thoroughly.
+For fruits, you do not need to boil them.
 You can freeze them straight away.
 When you finish with boiling, keep them in a large bowl of ice water.
-Drain them properly spreading them on a large sheet and freeze them until they become solid.
+Drain them properly, spreading them on a large sheet, and freeze them until they become stable.

 Now, after that, in freezer bags of gallon size packs, keep that frozen vegetables and fruits.
-You can seal them airtight with the vacuum sealer before storing in a freezer.
-Vacuum seals help in keeping the flavour fresh by removing the air from a package.
-Vacuum seals are cheap, easy and very light.
+You can seal them airtight with the vacuum sealer before storing it in a freezer.
+Vacuum seals help in keeping the flavor fresh by removing the air from a package.
+Vacuum seals are cheap, comfortable, and very light.

-If you want to use frozen vegetables to make a quick dish you can add 2 or 3 tablespoons of water, cover it properly and place in a microwave.
+If you want to use frozen vegetables to make a quick dish, you can add 2 or 3 tablespoons of water, cover it adequately and place it in a microwave.
 If you want to steam them, then take the saucepan, place in steamer bag with an inch or two of boiling water.
-To reheat frozen vegetables in the microwave it would take 2-3 minutes.
-If you want to steam them it would take 3-4 minutes.
+When you reheat frozen vegetables, it’s OK to use a microwave.
+It will only take you 2-3 minutes.
+If you want to steam them, it will take 3-4 minutes.

 Hardly Any Negatives Sides To Frozen Vegetables

-When you read this article you can find there are hardly any negative sides to frozen vegetables.
-You can easily freeze vegetables and fruits in your home also.
+When you read this article, you can find there are not any negative sides to frozen vegetables.
+You can quickly freeze vegetables and fruits in your home also.
 While these frozen fruits and vegetables are cheap, they are conveniently available at your nearest supermarket.
 So, try to go for frozen fruits and vegetables if you don’t want to try them.

-Please leave any comments or question you may have below?
+Please leave any comments or questions you may have below?